Chapter 16.16

 2. General Requirements.

 b.
-Whenever activities are proposed in or adjacent to a wildlife habitat conservation area or associated buffer, such area shall be protected through the application of measures in accordance with a sensitive area study prepared by a qualified professional and approved by the city of Lake Forest Park, and guidance provided by the appropriate state and/or federal agencies.
+Whenever activities are proposed in or adjacent to a fish and wildlife habitat conservation area or associated buffer, such area shall be protected through the application of measures in accordance with a critical area study prepared by a qualified professional and approved by the city of Lake Forest Park, and guidance provided by the appropriate state and/or federal agencies.

 c.
-Mitigation sites should be located to achieve contiguous wildlife habitat corridors in accordance with a mitigation plan that is part of an approved sensitive area study to minimize the isolating effects of development on habitat areas.
+Mitigation sites should be located to achieve contiguous fish and wildlife habitat corridors in accordance with a mitigation plan that is part of an approved critical area study to minimize the isolating effects of development on habitat areas.

 i.
 Establishment of buffer zones;